mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 you know, we are, I think at, at one point we have to go and say, Well, we don't know better.
 And maybe some people disagree here, but now is the time that we are, you know, buying in and going this way together.
 And I think this is also important for engineering teams, right?
-So in one of my country workshops last week, for example, I give them a code base and it was, um, it seeded with errors, right?
+So in one of my code review workshops last week, for example, I give them a code base and it was, um, it seeded with errors, right?
 So it has issues and they asked the team to, to find those issues.
 And there are, you know, they are.
 Issues about readability,